What Are the Work Permit Rules in Southwestern Europe in 2025?

 Application Process

-- After arrival and up to 8 days, the employee receives the work permit.
+- After arriving in Italy, the employee receives the work permit within 8 days.

 Work Permit Rules in Spain